CTU-IIG/thermocam-pcb/README.md

 ### Heat source detection in a defined area

 Four of the POIs specified via `-p` can be used as a border of area for heat source detection.
-The names of the points need to be specified as a comma-separated list to `--heat-sources=` argument.
-For
+The names of the points (as stored in the `.json` file) need to be specified as a comma-separated list to `--heat-sources=` argument.
+For example:
-example:

     ./build/thermocam-pcb -p points.json --heat-sources=tl,tr,br,bl